vikash2310/my-desktop/README.md

 ## Containers

-All apps are under `dockerfiles` folder.
-Every app has a `install.sh` which will put an alias into your `bashrc` so you can run the container.
+All apps are in `dockerfiles` folder.
+Every app has an `install.sh` which will put an alias into your `bashrc` so you can run the container.

 I also maintain my bashrc in this repo.